 On 20 December 2016, the district court issued a ruling dismissing certain antitrust claims while allowing others to proceed.
 Multiple plaintiffs have filed appeals of the district court's 20 December 2016 ruling to the U.S. Court of Appeals for the Second Circuit, and those appeals are proceeding in parallel with the ongoing proceedings in the district court.
 Briefing of the appeals is complete, and oral argument was heard on 24 May 2019.

-On 13 July 2017, Deutsche Bank executed a settlement agreement in the amount of US\$ 80 million with plaintiffs to resolve a putative class action pending as part of the U.S. dollar LIBOR MDL asserting claims based on alleged transactions in Eurodollar futures and options traded on the Chicago Mer cantile Exchange (Metzler Investment GmbH v.
+On 13 July 2017, Deutsche Bank executed a settlement agreement in the amount of U.S.\$ 80 million with plaintiffs to resolve a putative class action pending as part of the U.S. dollar LIBOR MDL asserting claims based on alleged transactions in Eurodollar futures and options traded on the Chicago Mercantile Exchange (Metzler Investment GmbH v.
 Credit Suisse Group AG).
-The settlement agreement was submitted to the court for preliminary approval on 11 October 2017, and the court granted preliminary approval on 2 March 2020.
-The settlement amount is already fully reflected in existing litigation provisions and no additional provisions have been taken for this settlement.
+The court granted the settlement final approval on 17 September 2020 and dismissed all claims against Deutsche Bank.
+Accordingly, the action is not included in the total number of actions above.
 The settlement amount, which Deutsche Bank has paid, is no longer reflected in Deutsche Bank's litigation provisions.